 - X-Grip handle provides sure control

-Shakespeare Ugly Stik Catfish Rod
+Shakespeare Ugly Stik Tiger Elite Rod

-- Durable EVA handles
+- EVA handles with diamond shrink tape

 St Croix Cat Mojo

 Anglers choosing to step up to a high-quality rod have the Mojo as an option.
 It does cost more but is designed with better components.
 Using an S-glass composite makes it a tough rod.
 The Fuji reel seat and Kigan guides are better quality than on cheaper rods.
-The cork handle is nice looking and has a nicer feel than EVA.
+The cork handle is nice-looking and has a nicer feel than EVA.
 The rod also comes with a 5-year warranty.

 The rod has 3 powers to choose from for the different species.
 The medium for channel cats, medium-heavy or heavy for the flatheads and blues.
 The heavy can handle a pound of weight when casting.
 The medium is available in one or two-piece with a 7 or 8-foot length.
-The medium-heavy is 7-foot and the heavy is 7 1/2 foot.
+The medium-heavy is 7-foot and the heavy is 7 1/2 feet.

 - Blend of SCII graphite and linear S-glass